20 Clever Uses For Club Soda You’ll Wish You Knew Sooner

 Use club soda in science experiments

-If want to wow a little one with an avid imagination, try some science experiments.
+If want to wow a little one who has a vivid imagination, try some science experiments.
 Fill a glass about halfway with club soda, then drop in a few raisins.
 The raisins will dance up and down thanks to the carbon dioxide bubbles—a fascinating science lesson you didn’t learn in school!

 Make your mirrors sparkle